codefornola/nola-transit-map/README.md

     make dev DEV=1
     ```

-3. (Optional) If working on the frontend, you probably want changes to trigger a build automatically.
+3. (Optional) If working on the frontend, you probably want changes to trigger a JS build automatically.
 You'll still have to refresh the page to see changes.
 _In a 3rd terminal_:
     ```
     # terminal tab 3 - React frontend